 Each of the smokeless tablets has the ability to boil 500ml of water in approximately 8 minutes.
 The stove’s closed dimensions are 3.9 x 3 x 0.9 inches, meaning it’s small enough to be stored in a backpack easily.
 Made from galvanized steel, the pocket stove is corrosion-resistant, meaning it can last you years.

 With 2 positions so you can use it with pots or pans and cups, this stove is easy to light and very portable.
+When it comes to convenience, it’s undoubtedly one of the best backpacking stoves of 2021.

 Key features: boils water in 8 minutes, weighs 180 grams, 2 cooking positions